ISAPP-SFA meeting 2019

 The official meeting begins first thing in the morning (9:00 AM on Tuesday May 14th) with an official SFA welcome.
 We have made hotel reservations starting from May 13th, to ensure everyone has enough time to travel at ease, and make it to the start of the conference on time.
 All delegates of the Students and Fellows Association will stay at the Tryp by Wyndham Hotel (for more information, see “Accommodation” below).

-We expect almost everyone to be arriving on May 13th, and we will be organizing a meeting/registration opportunity on the evening of May 13th at the Tryp by Wyndham hotel.
-Those who are not able to register on the May 13th, please inform us about it (firstname.lastname@example.org).
-There will be another registration event before the start of the SFA meeting on May 14th.
+We expect almost everyone to be arriving on May 13th, and we will be organizing an early registration opportunity on the evening of May 13th at the Tryp by Wyndham hotel.
+This will be followed by an optional drink and chat.
+Those who are not able to register on the May 13th, please inform us about it (email@example.com).
+There will be another registration opportunity before the start of the SFA meeting on May 14th.

 Hotel Address: Plantin en Moretuslei 138, 2000 Antwerp, Belgium.